 The Thorpe Fellowship was established in 2016 to honor John Garrett Thorpe, prominent restoration architect and longtime Conservancy board member.
 Young professionals and graduate students in architecture or historic preservation are eligible to apply for a fellowship.
 Recipients receive one regular general conference registration to attend the Conservancy’s annual conference, where they can deepen their understanding of Wright’s work through presentations and by directly experiencing Wright’s architecture.
 They also receive a one-year Conservancy membership.
 The Conservancy also hosts virtual events exclusively for past Thorpe Fellows to provide additional educational and networking opportunities.

 Young professionals (in the first five years of their careers in architecture or historic preservation) and graduate students in architecture or historic preservation (enrolled full-time or part-time at the time of application) are eligible to apply for a fellowship.
-Fellows will receive one regular general conference registration to attend the Conservancy’s annual conference (taking place in Buffalo, New York, October 13-17, 2021) and a one-year Conservancy membership.
-Two or more awards will be made in 2021.
+Fellows will receive one regular general conference registration to attend the Conservancy’s annual conference and a one-year Conservancy membership.

 After each conference, we have asked the Thorpe Fellows to share reflections on their experiences.
 Read what Thorpe Fellows had to say about some of our past conferences:

 Help us encourage the next generation of advocates in our mission to save Wright!
 Tax-deductible donations to the Thorpe Fellowship may be made online by clicking the button below, or contact the office at email@example.com or 312.663.5500.